Sharing how to make a paper crown out of a simple piece of paper. We are sharing a free printable template along with the tutorial.

-So its my birthday week and I can’t think of a more festive way to celebrate then with a crown.
+We're It is my birthday week and I cannot think of a more festive way to celebrate than with a crown.
 Am I right?